ar-to/cli-less-compiler/README.md

 ### Adding to an existing repo

 Clone this repo then copy gulpfile.js and package.json into the desired repo.
-Then commit these changes or create/add the following to the .gitignore file to keep this tool locally only:
+Then commit these changes or create/add the following to the .gitignore file to keep this tool locally only or add them to the .git/info/exclude file to ignore them locally without having to change the .gitignore file and commit it:

 ```
 dist/